alvin0808/alvin0808.github.io/_projects/4_project.md

 ### Motivation

-- **SVRaster** provides fast performance with morton code based sparse voxel rasterization, but suffers from limited geometry quality due to its density-based representation.
+- **SVRaster** (CVPR 2025) provides fast performance with morton code based sparse voxel rasterization, but suffers from limited geometry quality due to its density-based representation.
-- **NeuS** achieves high-fidelity geometry using SDF-based surface rendering, but is computationally heavy and not real-time friendly.
+- **NeuS** (NeurlPS 2021) achieves high-fidelity geometry using SDF-based surface rendering, but is computationally heavy and not real-time friendly.
-- **Neuralangelo** introduced second-order derivative regularization to suppress noise and produce smoother surfaces.
+- **Neuralangelo** (CVPR 2023) introduced numerical eikonal loss and second-order derivative regularization to suppress noise and produce smoother surfaces.

 This work integrates **SDF-based learning into the SVRaster framework** to improve geometry quality while preserving rasterization efficiency.
+Moreover, our method achieves **training time less than 10 minutes**, does not require **SfM initialization** unlike Gaussian-based approaches, and provides **balanced performance**: preserving novel view rendering quality, improving geometry fidelity, and extreme high rendering speed.

 ---